 In 2019, trumpeter Allan Dean retired from his position as Professor in the Practice of Trumpet at the Yale School of Music after 31 years on the faculty.
-He currently performs with the St. Louis Brass and the Berkshire Bach Society.
+He is still actively performing with the Berkshire Bach Society.

 Allan Dean is a Yamaha Performing Artist.
 He plays six different Yamaha model trumpets, cornets and flugelhorns.

 Dean lives in the Berkshire Mountains of Western Massachusetts with his wife, Julie Shapiro, an artist, and his daughter, Eloisa, a writer.
 He is an avid tennis player and practices hatha yoga daily.